compasjs/compas/packages/store/README.md

   - Axios based api client
   - TypeScript or JSDoc types
   - react-query hooks
+  - CRUD implementations with support for inline updates and nested routes
 - An extendable set of types:
   - boolean, number, string;
   - object, array, any;